keboola/developers-docs/extend/registration/index.md

 - the component itself limits where it can run (in what projects and for which users).

 ## Using a Private Repository
 If your image cannot be public, you can use a private Docker repository on both DockerHub and Quay.io.
+If you are registering a [Custom Science](/extend/custom-science/) extension and you want to use private git repository, you need to provide us with [encrypted credentials to the git repository](/extend/custom-science/development/#encryption-beforehand).

 ### DockerHub